 - Limits of appeals: Appeals will only be considered for the following:

-- Inaccurate information on ticket that prevents confirmation of violation (Note: a picture is taken of all vehicles when ticketed)
+- Inaccurate information on the ticket that prevents confirmation of a violation (Note: a picture is taken of all vehicles when ticketed).

-- Verification that a request to register a vehicle was received prior to the ticket (Note: Students are still responsible for placing the requested sticker on their vehicle within 24 hours of its placement in their mailbox or pick up from the office).
+- Verification that a request to register a vehicle was received prior to the ticket (Note: students are still responsible for placing the requested sticker on their vehicle within 24 hours of its receipt in their mailbox or pick up from the Public Safety Office).

 - Appeals that will NOT be considered: